6 Helpful User Experience Tips for a Better WebsiteSeptember 26, 2019 By Ashley Orndorff, aka Marketing Geek

 Ignoring user experience is one of the common mistakes businesses make with their website strategy, but it’s not one that you have to make.
 There are a lot of things you can do to improve your website.
 Whether you’re refreshing your current website or working on a complete redesign and rebuild, these user experience tips can help you end up with a better website that truly serves your users.

+Being able to design for the web with user experience in mind is one of the things to look for in a web designer.
 If it’s been a while since you last updated your website, your user experience could be lacking.
 Contact us for a meeting of the MINDs to talk about how we can help get your website up to date, working for your users, and helping your business.